Welcome to Hertfordshire Walker

 Head SSE across a field for 230m until you reach West End Lane

-7: Head SSE across a field for 230m until you reach the hedgerow and a path cutting through to West End Lane (location - https://w3w.co/latter.water.over),.
+7: Head SSE across a field for 230m until you reach the hedgerow and a path cutting through to West End Lane (location - https://w3w.co/latter.water.over).

 8: Turn left on West End Lane.
 This is a quiet, single-track lane with no pedestrian pavement.
-Follow it as it climbs the hill for 670m until you reach the outskirts of Essendon village where you will a footpath on the right before the first house on the right (location - https://w3w.co/robots.crust.poetic), see image below.
+Follow it as it climbs the hill for 670m until you reach the outskirts of Essendon village where you will find a footpath on the right before the first house on the right (location - https://w3w.co/robots.crust.poetic), see image below.

 Turn right on Essendon footpath 7